LearningLocker/docs/src/http-statement-deletion.md

 By default, Learning Locker gives you the ability to delete statements via the API (this can be disabled via the `ENABLE_STATEMENT_DELETION` flag).

-Statements may be deleted individually, using the record's `_id`, or via a batch delete method.
+Statements may be deleted individually, using the record's `_id`, or in bulk via a batch delete method.

 ## Authorization